 The Problem With Overpricing a Home

 One part art, one part science, determining the correct selling price of your home is no easy task.
 You want your home to move, but you also want to get as much money as you can out of the transaction.
-Not only is it probably one of the largest sales you will ever make, it also involves selling something important – a possession that may mean more to you than any other you own.
+Not only is it probably one of the largest sales you will ever make, but it also involves selling something important – a possession that may mean more to you than any other you own.

 When you start the process of selling your home, though, you have to make a shift in your perception.
 This is business, and you are selling a product in a larger market that will dictate much of your decisions.
 You can choose to ignore the market, but to do so is risky, and a decision most people end up regretting.
-There are many risks of pricing your home too high the most important being the fact you will sell it for less than if it was priced properly!
+There are many risks of pricing your home too high the most important being the fact you will sell it for less than if it was priced appropriately!
 This makes understanding the correct sale price of your home as a critical exercise.

-The thing many sellers fail to realize is that pricing a home higher than it should be does not increase the probability it will sell for more.
+The thing many sellers fail to realize is that pricing a home higher than it should be priced does not increase the probability it will sell for more.
 It is the exact opposite!

 The Eager Agent

 You may do a little research first, or you may begin by looking for an agent.
 What you will quickly realize, though, is that there is no shortage of real estate agents out there that will gladly consult with you in hopes of obtaining your listing.

 Unfortunately, some are unscrupulous or inexperienced, and may encourage you to list your home at a price that is too high.
 They know you want to hear that your home is worth a lot, and will play upon those desires to get in on your sale.
 This is not good for you, for several reasons.

 Here are a few common issues and problems that people encounter when they overprice their home all of which can lead to you getting less than you expected.